elaforge/karya/doc/INSTALL.md

 ## the traditional way

 This is a lot more work than the nix way!

+- On OS X, install commandline tools if you haven't already:
+    `xcode-select --install`

 - Install GHC.
 I'm using 8.8 now and I dropped support for previous versions.
 8.2 definitely does not work, details at